GC Systems

 An unstable baseline typically indicates impure carrier gas or detector saturation.
 Using high-quality gas filters and original consumables helps resolve this issue and ensures consistent performance.

-These injectors provide flexibility: Split mode is used for concentrated samples to prevent column overload, while Splitless mode is ideal for trace-level analysis where maximum sensitivity is required.
+These injectors provide flexibility: Split mode is used for concentrated samples to prevent column overload, while Splitless mode is ideal for Thermo Scientific™ trace™-level analysis where maximum sensitivity is required.

 Temperature controls the migration speed of analytes through the column.
 Programmed temperature ramping (temperature gradient) allows heavier components to elute faster while maintaining sharper peaks.